arkingsolver/Home_Library_Catalog/README.md

 I made this for my own use and it is not polished.
 OUTPUT scripts breaks without internet connection, and there is no error handling anywhere.

+YOU MADE TO EDIT LIB_CAT_OUTPUT.py AND ADD IN GOOGLE BOOKS API KEY WHERE NOTED IF YOUR ISBN LIST IS LONG

 <h3>File List</h3>

 <i>INPUTS</i>